-The Haymarket Affair of 1886 gave birth to May Day, which is celebrated annually on May 1st in over 80 nations around the globe.
+The Haymarket Affair of 1886 gave birth to May Day, which is celebrated every year with massive sweeping marches on May 1st in over 80 nations around the world.
 1886, the screenplay, is a historical drama based on real life stories that surround the Haymarket bombing of May 4, 1886, the subsequent trial and executions of anarchists in America who fought for the eight hour work day and to end child labor.

 The story also focuses on German immigrants– Louis Lingg, a young Mannheim born carpenter unionist who emigrates to Chicago and German language newspaper publisher August Spies and his assistant Adolph Fischer.
 Lingg commits suicide in prison, leaving behind the love of his life, Elise Friedel.
 Spies meets his wife, Nina Van Zandt, a Chicago socialite, as a result of the conspiracy trial.
 Four men are hung and buried in Waldheim Cemetery in Chicago.

-1886 captures the current worldwide zeitgeist of the disparity between the haves and have nots.
+1886 re-captures our current day disparity between the haves and have nots.
 This story includes suspenseful elements such as the mystery of who really set off the bomb in Haymarket Square & torrid love affairs.
 It also draws attention to America’s prison system.
 The anarchists were kept and killed at Cook County Jail, still the US’s largest.